svenstaro/site24x7_exporter/README.md

 Make sure to not poll this too often as site24x7 has API usage limits per day.
 The limit seems to be around 70000 per day so polling every 5 seconds should be safe.

+## Running the tests

+If you want to run the test suite, you'll need to run it as

+    cargo test -- --test-threads 1 --nocapture

 ## Releasing

 In order to release this, do: